 Dramatic Play…….Fairytales - 4 Year Old Class

-The children in our 4 Year Old class have spent a great deal of time in dramatic play, from playing with the babies to acting out their own play which normally ends up in the book corner on the cozy mat and pillows.
+play which normally ends up in the book corner on the cozy mat and pillows.

 Dramatic play develops children's imagination as well as giving them confidence to speak and listen in front of an audience or to one another.
 It helps children not to be impulsive because if they are playing a role of the baby bear they will need to wait till papa and mama bear have had a turn saying their part.